lukewestby/builtwithelm/README.md

 ## Contributing
 Want to contribute to this site?
 Nice!
 Submit a PR or leave an issue.
-Feedback is encouraged and graciously accepted and my hope is that this can be a fun community project for people like me who are just getting started.
+Feedback is encouraged and graciously accepted and my hope is that this can be a fun community project for people of all skill levels to contribute.
 Get in touch with me at @luke_dot_js on Twitter or at @luke in the elmlang Slack if you'd like!